Table of Contents

 It is only available for certain Windows, Linux, and Oracle Solaris guests.
 In particular:

-3D acceleration with Windows guests requires Windows 2000, Windows XP, Vista, or Windows 7.
+3D acceleration with Windows guests requires Windows 2000 or later.
 Apart from on Windows 2000 guests, both OpenGL and Direct3D 8/9 are supported on an experimental basis.

 OpenGL on Linux requires kernel 2.6.27 or later, as well as X.org server version 1.5 or later.
 Ubuntu 10.10 and Fedora 14 have been tested and confirmed as working.